sendgrid/docs/content/docs/help-support/account-and-settings/dedicated-ip-addresses.md

 ## 	Adding an additional dedicated IP address

-You can purchase an additional d IP Address from the IP Addresses Settings page or from your [Plan & Billing Details](https://app.sendgrid.com/settings/billing) page.
+You can purchase an additional dedicated IP Address from the IP Addresses Settings page or from your [Plan & Billing Details](https://app.sendgrid.com/settings/billing) page.

 *To add an additional dedicated IP Address:*